 You’re a Luddite: Get with the Times

-There is so much technology available to help us with anything personal finance related.
-If you need to budget, you don’t have to use a calculator and spreadsheet.
+So much technology is available to help us with anything personal finance-related.
+You don’t have to use a calculator and spreadsheet if you need to budget.
 You can use Mint, or You Need a Budget, both of which do most of the work for you.

 You don’t have to open and keep track of paper bills.
 You can go digital, so you receive your bills online.
 You don’t have to sit down with a checkbook, stamps, and envelopes to pay those bills.
 You can pay them online.
 Let technology take the strain.

 Every habit on this list is one to develop.
 But you don’t have to try to tackle them all at once.
-Have you ever tried to completely change your eating habits?
+Have you ever tried to change your eating habits completely?
 You throw away all of the “bad” food in the house, give up soda, alcohol, and fast food and swear you will only drink water and eat protein and vegetables from now on.

 How does that usually go?
 Not well because you tried to do too much at once.
 A better, more sustainable approach to breaking bad habits and forming good ones is to make small changes over a long period.